oddstream/csol/csol.md

 ## Next

-- Freecell.lua
+- Array didn't grow when adding piles
-- CreatePile function in C callable from Lua
+- should Array be alloc'd?
 - minimal Makefile

 ## Conventions